 Turns out, we were lucky as they were already developing LiteSpeed version 5.4.
 They were happy to help and implement it in the development branch.
 That was great news to us since we didn’t have to reimplement our current vhost management process.

-So we didn’t just replace Apache, but we got rid of Openresty too, reducing the software stack used to process requests which also adds to the performance gain.
+So we didn’t just replace Apache but got rid of Openresty too, reducing the software stack used to process requests and thus increasing performance.

-When we initially planned to migrate to LiteSpeed we thought this should take about a month.
-After we discussed how it should be implemented, LiteSpeed engineers developed a working version with dynamic vhost management in about a week which is really fast for such software.
-We installed it in our development environment and prepared migration tools to replace Apache.
+When we initially planned to migrate to LiteSpeed we thought it would take about a month.
+After we discussed how it should be implemented, LiteSpeed engineers developed a working version with dynamic vhost management in about a week – this is really fast for such software.
+We installed it in our development environment and prepared the migration tools to replace Apache.

-To know more about how the LiteSpeed Cache plugin works, you can read this article.
+To find out more about how the LiteSpeed Cache plugin works, you can read this article.

-After seeing such a performance gain we decided to install the LiteSpeed Cache plugin for all users who install WordPress via Hostinger’s Auto Installer.
-We also encourage all users using WordPress or other popular CMSs to install the LiteSpeed Cache plugin to benefit from its advantages.
+After seeing such performance gains, we decided to install the LiteSpeed Cache plugin for all users who install WordPress via Hostinger’s Auto Installer.
+We also encourage all users using WordPress or other popular CMSs to install the LiteSpeed Cache plugin to benefit from it.

-LiteSpeed has developed cache plugins for most popular CMS like WordPress, Magento, Joomla, PrestaShop, OpenCart, Drupal and more.
-Check the entire list here.
+LiteSpeed has developed cache plugins for most popular CMSs like WordPress, Magento, Joomla, PrestaShop, OpenCart, and Drupal.
+You can check the entire list here.

 At Hostinger we always strive to provide the best experience for our users by allowing them to use the latest technology.
 We want to make it easy for customers to install, use and maintain their websites.